-Part 14 of the Cannabis Regulations sets out the regime for medical cannabis under the Cannabis Act.
-Patients who obtain the authorization of their healthcare practitioner have access to medical cannabis, either purchased directly from the holder of a sale for medical purposes licence, or by registering to produce a limited amount of cannabis for their own medical purposes or designating someone to produce cannabis for them.
-Starting materials for personal production, such as plants or seeds, must be obtained from a licensee.
+The Cannabis Regulations set out the regime for medical cannabis under the Cannabis Act.
+Patients who obtain the authorization of their healthcare practitioner have access to medical cannabis, either purchased directly from the holder of a Sale for Medical Purposes Licence, or by registering to produce a limited amount of cannabis for their own medical purposes or designating someone to produce cannabis for them.
+Starting materials for personal production, such as plants or seeds, must be obtained from a Licence Holder.

-Recreational Cannabis: The Role of Provinces and Territories
+The Role of Provinces and Territories

-The Cannabis Act allows all adult Canadians to purchase cannabis for medical purposes by mail directly from a holder of a medical sales licence, online and in provincially regulated retail spaces.
 Provinces and territories are authorized to licence and oversee the distribution and sale of non-medical cannabis to adult consumers in their respective jurisdictions.
 As a result, regulations pertaining to the sale and distribution of non-medical cannabis vary from province to province and territory to territory.
-This impacts where nonmedical cannabis is sold, whether it is sold by government or by private entities, the availability of brick-and-mortar retail, the availability of online retail, and the operation of retail stores.
+This impacts where non-medical cannabis is sold, whether it is sold by government or by private entities, the availability of brick-and-mortar retail, the availability of online retail, and the operation of retail stores.